Cogosense/iOSBoostFramework/README.md

 ## Support for Swift Package Manager

 The new XCframework is distributed as a binary framework.
-Use the Xcode packages to include it into a project.
+Use the Xcode packages feature to include it into a project.
 See [Addingpackage dependencies to your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)

 ## Support for Xcode Workspaces